emschwartz/awesome-recurse/README.md

 ## Web Development

-* :teacher: :movie_camera: [CS50 Web by Brian Hu and David Malan](https://cs50.harvard.edu/web/) (this is different than the vanilla CS50 mentioned above) - gives you a complete overview of the landscape of full-stack web development using HTML/CSS, Django, SQL, Javascript upto testing and CI/CD
+* :teacher: [CS50 Web by Brian Hu and David Malan](https://cs50.harvard.edu/web/) (this is different than the vanilla CS50 mentioned above) - gives you a complete overview of the landscape of full-stack web development using HTML/CSS, Django, SQL, Javascript upto testing and CI/CD

 ## Machine Learning